KannaCS/prabasamudralogistics/README.md

 ## API Integration

 This frontend application communicates with the PT.
-Praba Samudra Logistic backend API.
+Praba Samudra Logistics backend API.
 The API endpoints are defined in the `.env.local` file.

 ## Browser Support